talkkonnect/talkkonnect/README.md

 #### New Features in Version 2
 * GPIO expander you can now have up to 16 x 8 = 128 GPIO using The MCP23017 Chip over I2c
 * Seven Segment Support For Showing Channel like CB Rado using MAX7219 Chip with Seven Segment Displays
-* Rotary Encoder Support for Channel Up/Down
+* Rotary Encoder Support for Channel Up/Down, Volume Up/Down, SA818 Radio Module Frequency Change, Voice Target Change
 * Shout and Whisper Support
 * Channel Token Support
 * Configurable Voice Target and Shortcut Support over USB Keypad